gllmAR/docsify-remote-repo/README.md

 ## Introduction

 This project provides a customizable **Docsify** setup that can display remote Markdown files from a specified repository.
-By using the `docsify-content-fetcher.js` plugin, you can ingest remote repositories, adjust links and images, and customize the viewer's experience through URL parameters.
+By using the `docsify-remote-repo` plugin, you can ingest remote repositories, adjust links and images, and customize the viewer's experience through URL parameters.

 ## Features